what is onionring.js?

 how do i use the script?

-everyone who wants to be in the ring should at the very least have a site where they can directly edit the html. one person needs to agree to be the manager of the ring - that person should have a place they can host the script files. they should edit the
+first thing's first: everyone who wants to be in the ring should at the very least have a site where they can directly edit the html. one person then needs to agree to be the manager of the ring.

-sites list contains the URL of every site in the ring, and the
+siteslist contains the full URL of every site in the ring (ie it should include the http:// bit)

 ...where 'scriptURL' is the full URL of the place where the manager is hosting the